***FREE*** subscription to

 Yippee!

-The next important thing to teach English learners is the "function" of a particular verb tense.
-Knowing the function(s) of a tense helps the student determine which is the correct verb tense to use.
+The next important thing to teach English language learners is the "function" or "functions" of each verb tense.
+Knowing the function(s) of each tense helps the student determine which is the correct one to use in every situation.

 Let's continue to use the Present Progressive for our example.

-The main function of the Present Progressive is to describe something that is in process at this very moment (e.g., Right now, I am writing about ESL verb tenses and verb tense lesson plans.
-You are reading this page.).
+The main function of the Present Progressive is to describe something that is in process at this very moment (e.g., Right now, I am writing about ESL verb tenses and lesson plans.
+Right now, you are reading this page.).

 We also use the Present Progressive (or Present Continuous) to talk about things that are happening "these days" or at this time in our lives or in history.
 For example: